Poisson / Negative Binomial

 Hausman, J., Hall, B. H., & Griliches, Z. (1984).
 Econometric Models for Count Data with an Application to the Patents–R&D Relationship.

-This paper developed the econometric framework for Poisson and negative binomial regression models applied to count data, using the relationship between R&D spending and patent counts as the motivating application.
-It established the standard approach for modeling count outcomes in economics.
+Hausman, Hall, and Griliches develop the econometric framework for Poisson and negative binomial regression models applied to count data, using the relationship between R&D spending and patent counts as the motivating application.
+The paper is a classic early econometric treatment of count-data models in panel settings.

 Wooldridge, J. M. (1999).
 Distribution-Free Estimation of Some Nonlinear Panel Data Models.

-Wooldridge showed that Poisson quasi-maximum-likelihood estimation is consistent for the conditional mean even if the data are not Poisson-distributed, as long as the mean is correctly specified.
-This result justifies the widespread use of Poisson regression for non-count continuous outcomes.
+Wooldridge shows that Poisson quasi-maximum-likelihood estimation in panel data models is consistent for the conditional mean even if the data are not Poisson-distributed, as long as the mean is correctly specified.
+This result justifies the widespread use of Poisson regression for non-count continuous outcomes and provides the foundation for distribution-free estimation of nonlinear panel data models.

 Application (4)